real-jame/realjame-old/src/blog/_posts/2022-11-02-spooking-out-modern-roblox-port.md

 I've tried making modern Roblox projects before, but like with old Roblox, this is my first time releasing a finished product.
 All in all, it was fun.
 We hope you continue enjoying it just as much as we did porting it!

 After almost a month of active work on this project from the both of us, it's finally 100% complete.
 We'll be taking a break for a few weeks to figure out where to go from here.
-Stay tuned for more blog posts (unrelated to Tobic Bay, but sometimes related to old Roblox) and other tech projects from me in that time!
+Stay tuned for more blog posts and other tech projects from me in that time!

 Hope you had a great Halloween!

-_- Tobic Bay_